ocaml-ppx/ppxlib/doc/what-is-ppx.rst

 ----------------------------------

 Ppxlib was developed after the introduction of the ppx system.
-As a result many ppx rewriters do not currently use ppxlib and are using the compiler hooks directly.
-Ppxlib can acknowledge such rewriter so that they can be used in conjunction with more moderm rewriters, however it cannot provide a good composition or hygiene story when using such ppx rewriters.
+As a result, many ppx rewriters do not currently use ppxlib and are using the compiler hooks directly.
+Ppxlib can acknowledge such rewriters so that they can be used in conjunction with more modern rewriters, however it cannot provide a good composition or hygiene story when using such ppx rewriters.